Operation UNIFIER

 September 14, 2015 Dual ceremonies in Starychi and Kamyanets-Podilsky marked the start of the CAF military training mission.

-The Government of Canada announced that Canada would send about 200 CAF members to Ukraine.
-The mission would run until March 31, 2017.
+April 14, 2015 The Government of Canada announced that Canada would send approximately 200 CAF members to Ukraine in support of training and capacity building.
+The mission was announced with an end-date of March 31, 2017.

 Past efforts

-Between September 2015 and February 2022, 33,789 Security Forces of Ukraine (SFU) candidates participated in training held in Ukraine.
+Between September 2015 and February 2022, approximately 33,000 SFU candidates participated in training held in Ukraine.
 CAF assisted with the provision of 726 course serials spanning all lines of efforts.
-This number includes members of the National Guard of Ukraine (NGU).
-During that time, CAF provided training to 1,951 members of the NGU.
+This number includes members of the Armed Forces of Ukraine (AFU) and National Guard of Ukraine (NGU).
+During that time, CAF provided training to approximately 2,000 members of the NGU.

 External links